luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

-* sign-up/register should also be available from index
 * product name should not have characters like '&amp;' they must be replaced
 * message notifications should include also daily best price for product